Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 customers.

-To improve the development experience and addressing the consistent feedback across the Form Recognizer SDK, this new version of the library replaces the previously existing clients `FomRecognizerClient` and `FormTrainingClient` with `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` that provide unified methods for analyzing documents and providing support for the new features added by the service in API version `2021-09-30-preview` and later.
+To improve the development experience and addressing the consistent feedback across the Form Recognizer SDK, this new version of the library replaces the previously existing clients `FormRecognizerClient` and `FormTrainingClient` with `DocumentAnalysisClient` and the `DocumentModelAdministrationClient` that provide unified methods for analyzing documents and providing support for the new features added by the service in API version `2021-09-30-preview` and later.